contagon/handbook/handbook/38-church-policies-and-guidelines.md

 Parents may decide whether to hold memorial or graveside services.

-Parents may record information about the child in FamilySearch.
+Parents may record information about the child in [FamilySearch.org](https://www.familysearch.org).
 Instructions are provided on the website.

-Temple ordinances are not necessary for children who die before birth.
+Temple ordinances are not needed or performed for children who die before birth.
 This does not deny the possibility that these children may be part of the family in the eternities.
 Parents are encouraged to trust the Lord and seek His comfort.

 ### 38.7.4 Euthanasia